Part 1: How it Works

 Most of us are familiar with what an "application" is.

-Let’s take the humble calculator, often the simplest app on any computer, as a simple analogy for how centralized applications (cApps??) operate differently then our new world of decentralized apps (dApps).
+Let’s take the humble calculator, often the simplest app on any computer, as an analogy for how centralized applications (cApps??) operate differently than decentralized apps (dApps).

 Your calculator has a formal system of rules (logic) it uses to help you add/subtract/multiply & divide.

 A master copy of the application exists in the app store that developers push updates to when they want to fix a bug or add a new feature (such as square root)